minwoosun/biomedica-etl/README.md

 We  thank Daniel van Strien, Matthew Carrigan, and Omar Sanseviero from Hugging Face for their invaluable assistance with data upload and design planning on the Hugging Face platform.

-We thank [Jorgue Velazques](https://www.behance.net/tlalcalli) for the logo design.
+We thank [Jorge Velasquez](https://www.behance.net/tlalcalli) for the logo design.

 ## Citation